 For vacations, hubby and I sometimes sit at a coffee shop and zoom in to our points of interests that we’d like to go to.
 What’s the next nearest city?
 Should we take the train or fly?
 How long would a road trip be?

-Having a map at your disposal not only does it show you that the world is massive and full of unexplored places, it also provides all sorts of answers.
+Having a map at your disposal not only shows you that the world is massive and full of unexplored places, but it also provides all sorts of answers.

 - You can plan routes.

 - Take advantage of Street View when available.

 - Figure out public transportation routes and timetables.

 Travel Tip: Did you know you can mark locations on Google Maps by dropping pins and then saving the map for future use?
 See an example of my saved Kauai map here.

 Bookmark TripAdvisor.
 Treat it like your best friend.